Bwalkzz31/Electronics-Design-Simulation-Developer/README.md

 ## 📌 Project Overview

-Designed and validated a **5V regulated DC power supply** capable of maintaining stable output under variable input voltage and load conditions.
-The system was analyzed using LTspice to evaluate transient response, ripple characteristics, and overall stability.
+Engineered and validated a **5V regulated DC power supply** designed to maintain stable output under varying input voltage and load conditions.
+The design was analyzed using LTspice, focusing on voltage regulation, ripple suppression, and transient performance.

+The system was tested across multiple operating scenarios to evaluate stability, efficiency, and response to dynamic load changes.

 ---